biznisbox/biznisbox/README.md

 ## About

 BiznisBox is a web application for managing business processes.
-It is a simple and easy to use application that allows you to manage your business in one place.
-It is a great tool for small and medium-sized businesses.
+It is simple and easy to use and allows you to manage your business in one place.
+It is a great tool for small and medium-sized enterprises.

 <img src="https://biznisbox.com/biznisbox_dashboard.png" width="100%" alt="BiznisBox Dashboard" />

 ## Features

-BiznisBox is open source invoice management software.
+BiznisBox is open-source invoice management software.
 It integrates with Stripe and PayPal for payments.

 - Customizable dashboard
 - Products